ordina-jworks/ordina-jworks.github.io/_posts/2019-03-12-JDK-distributions.md

 Before java 9 Oracle would provide updates for their JDK for 3 years, the license allowed you to use these updates personally and commercially.
 The updates had no support, if you wanted support you had to buy a license from Oracle and those licenses also came with longer update cycles.
 Starting April 2019 the new Oracle JDK 8 updates will be restricted and remain free for personal desktop use, development, testing, prototyping, demonstrating and for use with certain types of applications, commercial use of these updates requires you to get a license for a payed support plan, using older versions is allowed, but will not contain important security patches.

 Java 9 brings new update cycle which allows for new implementations like TLS 1.3 to be added to Java faster, Oracle also started producing Oracle OpenJDK builds which use the GNU General Public License, version 2, with the Classpath Exception.
 Every major java version has free updates for 6 months until the next major version is released.
-If you need new updates and support for these older versions you will have to buy a license from Oracle which will extend support and updates.
+If you need new updates and support for these older versions you will have to buy a license from Oracle which will extend support and updates which is only provided for LTS releases.

 #### Support

 So what if I want support from Oracle?
 Support isn't free commitment to fix bugs and requiring to answer users their problems costs money, because of that Oracle has never provided free support.
 If you need the reassurance of bug fixes and somebody to answer your questions then you have to get commercial support, you aren't limited to Oracle's support, which vendor you choose to get this support from is up to you, but each vendor has their own JDK binaries so make sure you use the binaries of the vendor you want to get commercial support from and don't forget to check how long they will support your OpenJDK version, each vendor can decide for themselves how long they provide support for their OpenJDK libraries, so this isn't a decision you should make on a whim.

-You might also be thinking why would I pay for commercial support for open source JDK versions?
+You might also be thinking why would I pay for commercial support for (open source) JDK versions?
 Don't forget that Oracle and other vendors pour money in development of these JDK versions this money has to come for somewhere, you are not obliged to get paid support with one of the vendors providing OpenJDK versions, but I think it's worth thinking about supporting the Java ecosystem to ensure it's long lasting future.
 If there is no money to develop the JDK further then there won't be any progression to the future of the JDK ecosystem.

 ### Long Term Support (LTS)